 Some buses go direct to the entrance.
 Other buses will go to Dengfeng Town.
 From there you need to take a short taxi ride to the entrance (fixed price ¥30 / approx. 20-minute drive).

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Shaolin Monastery using the map below!